Anti-Buhari protesters shift focus to Diezani, demand her extradition

-OurMumuDonDo movement, the coalition of groups that asked President Muhammadu Buhari to resign or return to the country, has demanded the extradition of former Minister for Petroleum, Diezani Allison-Madueke
+OurMumuDonDo movement, the coalition of groups that asked President Muhammdu Buhari to resign or return to the country, has demanded the extradition of former Minister for Petroleum, Diezani Allison-Madueke

 This is contained in a joint statement on Friday issued by co-conveners, Charles Oputa and Deji Adeyanju.